loverajoel/jstips/README.md

 Inserting an item into an existing array is a daily common task.
 You can add elements to the end of an array using push, to the beginning using unshift, or to the middle using splice.

-But those are known methods... doesn't mean there isn't a more performant way.
+Those are known methods, but it doesn't mean there isn't a more performant way.
 Here we go:

 Adding an element at the end of the array is easy with push(), but there is a more performant way.